 If the bank releases the funds even after you've instructed it not to, the bank might then be liable to you for damages that are caused by honoring the postdated check.
 That might include reimbursing you for nonsufficient funds fees and penalties you incurred for subsequent checks that bounced as a result of the premature deposit.

-Federal law restricts what a debt collector can and cannot do with your postdated check.
+Federal law restricts what a debt collector can and can't do with your postdated check.
 Specifically, under the Fair Debt Collection Practices Act (FDCPA), a debt collector cannot:

-The FDCPA does not cover creditors because they are not usually considered to be debt collectors.
-However, creditors are governed by the Federal Trade Commission Act (FTCA), which prohibits them from engaging in unfair or deceptive acts or practices.
-The Federal Trade Commission (FTC) may consider the creditor's early deposit of your postdated check to be an “unfair or deceptive act or practice.”
+The FDCPA doesn't cover creditors because they're not usually considered to be debt collectors.
+But creditors are governed by the Federal Trade Commission Act (FTCA), which prohibits them from engaging in unfair or deceptive acts or practices.
+The Federal Trade Commission (FTC) may consider the creditor's early deposit of your postdated check to be an "unfair or deceptive act or practice."

 Your state's laws might offer additional protection from the premature deposit of postdated checks.
 For example, it might cover both debt collectors and creditors.

 The laws governing checks vary among states, although many jurisdictions have similar provisions.
 If you wrote a postdated check that was improperly cashed or deposited before the date on the check, or you need help filing a suit to collect on a bad check, consider talking to an attorney.